 The Readiness Test features a red, amber, green light scheme to alert you and your students if they are ready to test.
 Remediation suggestions are provided as part of their results.
 Join us to learn more about how you and your students can know just how ready they are for their General English Proficiency exam.

-In this session we'll provide an overview of the General English course Roadmap and how it is suited for online classes.
-We'll start by briefly summarising the research that influenced the design of the course, before looking at the twin track approach to teaching speaking and the other skills, and how to teach those online.
-We'll also show how it provides a great degree of flexibility to help you navigate the different needs of your learners and teaching environment.
+In this session we provide an overview of the General English course Roadmap and how it is suited for online classes.
+We start by briefly summarising the research that influenced the design of the course, before looking at the twin track approach to teaching speaking and the other skills, and how to teach those online.
+We also show how it provides a great degree of flexibility to help you navigate the different needs of your learners and teaching environment.

-By the end of this webinar you’ll feel more confident teaching using flipped learning.
-We’ll look at how to flip your classroom for the first time with tips on what to tell your students and/or their parents.
-We’ll also look at how to plan for a few different lesson shapes: from vocabulary lessons to lessons that include video and social media posts.
-Finally we’ll discuss student motivation and how we can support all of our learners all of the time.
+This webinar is designed to help you feel more confident teaching using flipped learning.
+We look at how to flip your classroom for the first time with tips on what to tell your students and/or their parents.
+We also look at how to plan for a few different lesson shapes: from vocabulary lessons to lessons that include video and social media posts.
+Finally, we discuss student motivation and how we can support all of our learners all of the time.

 With the pandemic continuing to limit face-to-face interactions, many of our adult (and new graduate) students will be facing the already stressful interview process online.
 Interviewing via video conference or submitting a video of themselves as part of the process has already become the new norm.
 This is daunting for the best of us and potentially doubly-worrying for non-native English speakers.

 This session provides practical tips and strategies to support teachers in helping students overcome interview anxiety and better prepare for online job interviews in English.

 How are you?
 Really?
 It goes without saying this has been and continues to be an unprecedented time.
 Without habitual patterns in our day to day lives, it can be hard to know how to predict our own wellbeing needs, let alone our students’.